 Launch a compliance scan on the host running the database.
 Go here to learn how

 You can edit the compliance option profile you’ll use for the scan to set the max number of rows you want the check to return.
-By default, the max rows we'll return for a MS SQL Database Check is 256 rows, the max rows we’ll return for an Oracle Database Check is 5000 rows and the max rows we'll return for a Sybase Database Check is 256 rows.
-To lower this limit, select the database control type in the compliance option profile and pick a new value.
+By default, we'll return up to 5000 rows for Oracle and up to 256 rows for all other control types.
+Select the control type to edit this limit.

 Edit your compliance policy using the policy editor to see the actual data returned by your scan.